Uvacoder/uvacodernotes6/notes/AWSCert.md

 - Root hints: pointers to the servers, included in a device/OS and dependant on vendor.
 - Root zone: a database of TLDs (Top Level Domains).
 TLDs are .com, .org., for example.

+## Cloudwatch Logs
+- It is a public service (AWS/on-premises).
+- It is a regional service which stores & monitors logs.
+- We have logging sources (AWS or non-AWS) that send log events.
+These log events go into a log stream (log events from the same source).
+There are also log groups, who contain different log streams.
+We can set metric filters to these log groups.
+These metric filters will generate metrics that then can trigger alarms, notifications.

+## CloudTrail
+- Logs API calls/activities as a CloudTrail Event.
+- 90 days stored by default in Event History (default, free).
+- Management Events vs Data Events.
+- A Trail is how we customize it.
+Trails can be set to one region or all regions.
+Either way it will take into account Global Services like S3.
+Data Events are turned off by default.
+- Logs are stored in JSON format in an S3.
+We can also direct these logs to Cloudwatch Logs.
+- By default we have 90 days of history that we can check, but it won't be stored in S3.
+We'll have to enable a Trail, which is how we can configure it.
+- **It is not realtime**, there is a delay (~15 mins).